Puerto Rico Firefighters Corps

-The Puerto Rico Firefighters Corps (PRFC); is the statewide fire department that provides fire protection, rescue, and protection from other hazards in Puerto Rico.
+The Puerto Rico Firefighters Corps (Cuerpo de Bomberos de Puerto Rico), abbreviated CBPR, is the statewide fire department that provides fire protection, rescue, and protection from other hazards in Puerto Rico.
 It was established in 1942 under the Puerto Rico Fire Services.
 In addition, it offers fire protection services to all the airports under the authority of the Puerto Rico Ports Authority, Rafael Hernández Airport, and Mercedita Airport and they serve as crash rescue divisions.
 A separate agency, the Puerto Rico Medical Emergency Corps, provides emergency medical services to all Puerto Rico.